gcsescience.com 6 gcsescience.com

 an insulator,

-it can escape through a small distance in air
+it can escape across a small distance

 to a neutral or

-oppositely charged object.
+oppositely charged

 You may have noticed that pulling

-off a jumper or shirt
+off a jumper or

-over you head can cause crackling.
+other clothing over your head can cause crackling.

 If the clothing is made from a